Some Common Objections to Paedobaptism Answered in

 1. There is no express command to baptize infants contained in the New Testament

-2. Baptism presupposes a rational profession of faith of which infants are incapable
+2. Baptism presupposes a rational profession of faith of which infants are

 3. We have no way of knowing whether infants are regenerate